wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1652200423/consult-multi-envoy-1734x972_ymgi7l.png"><img alt="Consult Multi-cloud Envoy" width="1734" height="972" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1652200423/consult-multi-envoy-1734x972_ymgi7l.png"></a>

+   Consul also integrates with legacy IBM mainframes.

-> "Multi-platform finds you, due to acquisitions"
+> "Multi-platform chooses you, due to acquisitions"

    Consul provides better security along with less toil (productivity) for both Kubernetes and legacy VMs.

-   Consul also integrates with legacy IBM mainframes.

 > To encrypt traffic between nodes, each asset is given an encrypted identity in the form of a TLS certificate (in X.509, <a target="_blank" href="https://spiffe.io/">SPIFFE-compatible</a> format).
 Consul also provides a Proxy to enforce communications between nodes using "Mutual TLS" where each party exchange certificates with each other.

    Consul's <strong>auto-join provider</strong> enables nodes running outside of Kubernetes to join a Consul cluster running on Kubernetes API.